 2. Pooling Water

-Many commercial roofs have little slope, and some are even completely flat.
+Many commercial roofs have a little slope, and some are even completely flat.
 As a result, the roofing installation process should take into account the need for adequate drainage.
 Otherwise, these commercial roofs may be prone to clogged drains and standing water.

 This can be a special problem in the case of severe weather, including rainstorms and heavy wind, both of which can cause serious storm damage to a roof with improper drainage.